mobify/pinny/README.md

 ## Usage with Require.js

 We highly recommend using Require.js with Pinny.
-To use Require, you have to reference Pinny, Pinny's effect modules, and Pinny's dependencies inside your require config file:
+To use Require, you have to reference Pinny, Pinny's effect modules, and Pinny's dependencies inside your require config file (note: if your project already has those external dependencies, such as deckard, and the versions are compatible, it's recommended that you use the one in your project to reduce duplication):

 ```config.js